ruchspatil/ruchspatil/README.md

 ### Hello there, I'm [Ruchita](https://ruchspatil.github.io/)
 Aspiring Engineer | Developer | Analyst | SME @CourseHero | Ex - Intern @MaxgenTechnologies

 Innovative engineer with a Bachelor (B.Tech) degree in Computer engineering (DS), bringing programming expertise.
 Proven ability to work in a practical environment with strong skills in advanced technologies.
-Additionally, Experienced in developing projects using various languages and frameworks such as Python, Django, streamlit etc. as well as with a number of tools and databases such as MYSQL, PostgreSQL, AWS, Tableau, Git.
+Additionally, Experienced in developing projects using various languages and frameworks such as Python, Django, streamlit etc. as well as with a number of tools and databases such as MYSQL, PostgreSQL, Azure, Git.

 - :paperclip: Visit my website: <a href="https://ruchspatil.github.io/" target="blank">https://ruchspatil.github.io/</a>
 - :mailbox: Reach me at: <a href="mailto: er.ruchspatil@gmail.com">er.ruchitapatil@gmail.com</a>